||Why is saving with a Credit Union better?

 Regular saving with your Credit Union is an even better idea.
 At your credit union, you’re not just a customer, you’re a member of a successful financial co-operative.
 Each share you hold in your Credit Union is equal to €1.
 You need to hold a minimum savings of €10.
 Members enjoy equal rights to vote (one member, one vote) and participate in decisions affecting the credit union.

-When your Credit Union declares a dividend at the end of its financial year, each share you hold for that year is eligible for a dividend.
-The more shares you have, the greater dividend you receive.
+When your Credit Union declares a dividend at the end of its financial year the more savings you have, the greater dividend you receive.
 And you have the added bonus of knowing that your savings are being used to make loans to other members.

 Are my savings secure?